saishagoel27/Anchor-AI/README.md

 uvicorn main:app --host 0.0.0.0 --port 8000
 ```

-`GEMINI_API_KEY` is set as an application environment variable in Azure Portal → Configuration → Application Settings.
+`GROQ_API_KEY` is set as an application environment variable in Azure Portal → Configuration → Application Settings.

 For local development just run `python main.py`.
 For production with multiple workers: